KxSystems/docs/docs/ref/select.md

 ### Multithreading

-The following pattern will make use of slave threads via `peach`
+The following pattern will make use of secondary threads via `peach`

 ```q
 select … by sym, … from t where sym in …, …